-n 40 42

-\$60k \$62.5k \$65k \$67.5k \$70k Min.
-60,680 60,680

-(1) 1st Qu.
-63,620 63,710

-(1) Median 65,240 $65,\!350$

-Mean 65,090 73,300

-լ 3rd Qu.
-66,160 66,540

-Max.
-69,890 250,000

-- 1 SD 2,122 37,321

-\$60k \$110k 1 \$160k \$210k \$260k

-- (a) Would the mean or the median best represent what we might think of as a typical income for the 42 patrons at this coffee shop?
-What does this say about the robustness of the two measures? - (b) Would the standard deviation or the IQR best represent the amount of variability in the incomes of the 42 patrons at this coffee shop?
-What does this say about the robustness of the two measures? - 2.22 Midrange.
+(a) Would the mean or the median best represent what we might think of as a typical income for the 42 patrons at this coffee shop?
+What does this say about the robustness of the two measures?

+(b) Would the standard deviation or the IQR best represent the amount of variability in the incomes of the 42 patrons at this coffee shop?
+What does this say about the robustness of the two measures?

+2.22 Midrange.
 The midrange of a distribution is defined as the average of the maximum and the minimum of that distribution.
 Is this statistic robust to outliers and extreme skew?
-Explain your reasoning - 2.23 Commute times.
+Explain your reasoning

+2.23 Commute times.
 The US census collects data on time it takes Americans to commute to work, among many other variables.
-The histogram below shows the distribution of average commute times in 3,142 US counties in 2017.
+The histogram below shows the distribution of average commute times in 3,142 US counties in 2010.
 Also shown below is a spatial intensity map of the same data.

-- (a) Describe the numerical distribution and comment on whether or not a log transformation may be advisable for these data. - (b) Describe the spatial distribution of commuting times using the map provided.
+- (a) Describe the numerical distribution for commute times. - (b) Describe the spatial distribution of commuting times using the map provided.

-2.24 Hispanic population.
+2.24 Hispanic/Latine population.
 The US census collects data on race and ethnicity of Americans, among many other variables.
-The histogram below shows the distribution of the percentage of the population that is Hispanic in 3,142 counties in the US in 2017.
-Also shown is a histogram of logs of these values.
+The histogram below shows the distribution of the percentage of the population that is Hispanic/Latine in 3,142 counties in the US in 2017.

-- (a) Describe the numerical distribution and comment on why we might want to use log-transformed values in analyzing or modeling these data. - (b) What features of the distribution of the Hispanic population in US counties are apparent in the map but not in the histogram?
-What features are apparent in the histogram but not the map? - (c) Is one visualization more appropriate or helpful than the other?
-Explain your reasoning.
+- (a) Describe the distribution of percent of population that is Hispanic/Latine for counties in the US. - (b) What features of the distribution of the Hispanic/Latine population in US counties are apparent in the map but not in the histogram?
+What features are apparent in the histogram but not the map?